Last updated on September 20th, 2023 at 05:55 am

 If you’re planning your trip to Geneva (or a Switzerland trip), you might wonder how many days in Geneva are enough and if 2 days are enough to visit the city.

-I am used to day trips and moving fast while travelling to make sure to get to see what I want to see, but I didn’t feel rushed while visiting Geneva.
-2 days is a great time to see the prominent landmarks of the city and enjoy some delicious cheese dishes and chocolates.
-But if you want to explore more in-depth, I recommend spending 3 days in Geneva.
+I am used to short trips and moving fast while travelling to make sure I see what I want to see, but I didn’t feel rushed while visiting Geneva in two days.

 How To Get To Geneva